 Birds as Omens and Signs

 For many centuries, our ancestors looked to nature to bring them important information on their health, love, prosperity, and more.
-Many of our ancestors relied heavily on the messages that birds brought to them, including Native Americans, the Celts, and many more cultures.
+Many civilizations believed in animal totems and relied heavily on the messages that birds brought to them, including Native Americans, the Celts, and many other cultures.
 Why not use the same methods as our ancestors and listen to what nature has to say to us?

 Birds as Omens